Jose Trevino Player Props: Yankees vs. White Sox

-On Tuesday, Jose Trevino (.167 slugging percentage in past 10 games, with zero home runs) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 7:05 PM ET.
+Jose Trevino -- with a slugging percentage of .200 in his past 10 games, including zero home runs) -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the hill, on June 7 at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Dodgers.
+In his most recent appearance, he went 1-for-3 against the White Sox.

 Jose Trevino Game Info & Props vs. the White Sox